A hopeless case?

 Therefore, conduct your main search in Discover Cars.
 You can search in the second search engine only to verify that the offer with Discover Cars is actually the best.

-The Discover Cars comparison engine pays great attention to having as many local companies as possible.
-In this respect, it is great, especially in Portugal, where it beats everyone.
+Comparison Discover Cars pays great attention to having as many local companies as possible.
+In this respect, it is great, especially in Portugal, where it beats everyone's head.
 In addition, it has a huge base of global companies with offices in Portuguese cities.
 A great tool thanks to which you can immediately compare local prices with the prices of the biggest market players.
 Here, sometimes (if you are lucky) you will come across temporary price promotions that will allow you to save a lot of money.
-Discover Cars is a searchable database.
+Discover Cars it is a database that must be searched.

 The Rentalcars comparison engine is the largest database of car rental offers in the world.
 Number 1 in the world for years.
 Due to the fact that Rentalcars mainly focuses on the largest and most extensive car rental networks, there is often a lack of offers from small, local companies.
 However, it is always worth checking if a giant has decided to do a promotion.